 If you want to know more ways of how to tell the difference between common and mirror carp, keep reading this article for facts and tips.
 This way, you will always know what type of carp you have caught when fishing!

-Pro Tip: If you’re new to carp fishing and need helpful tips and tricks, check out this comprehensive carp fishing manual on Amazon here.
+Pro Tip: If you’re new to carp fishing and need helpful tips and tricks, check out this comprehensive carp fishing manual on Amazon.

-When you are out fishing for carp, this table of common and mirror carp features will help you to easiliy differentiate between the two:
+When you are out fishing for carp, this table of common and mirror carp features will help you to differentiate between the two easily:

-Visually, it is rather easy to tell the difference between a common carp and a mirror carp.
+Visually, it is relatively easy to tell the difference between a common carp and a mirror carp.
 Commons are covered by regular patterns of scales; their entire body is scaly.

 Mirrors can have all kinds of irregular patterns and patches of scales all over their body; their scale pattern is extremely individual from fish to fish.